NHSDigital/dtos-devops-templates/infrastructure/modules/cdn-frontdoor-endpoint/tfdocs.md

 ### <a name="input_origins"></a> [origins](#input\_origins)

-Description: Map of Front Door Origin configurations
+Description: Map of Front Door Origin configurations.
+If 'origin\_host\_header' is omitted, the connection to the target will use the host header from the original request.

 Type: